de-shyt/cplusplus_labs/README.md

 # C++ labs

-Here one can find my work during the first year at Higher school of Economics.
+Here one can find my work for some labs during the first year at Higher School of Economics.

-Solutions for labs are written on C++.
+Solutions are written on C++.